-When my friends asked me to tutor them math, at first I only reviewed and restated what our teacher had taught us in school.
+When my friends asked me to tutor them math, at first I only regurgitated what our teacher had taught us in school.
 However, they didn’t seem to understand my explanation.
-Despite repeating myself a couple times and thinking aloud and showing them how I solve word problems, they still couldn’t grasp the concept I shared.
-Thus, I must’ve been the problem, not them.
-I reflect on how I usually learn math.
-Personally, in learning difficult subjects I tend to use my creative thinking skill.
-By creating analogies, terminologies, etc to concepts, I am able to memorize and understand difficult subjects more easily.
+Despite repeating myself a couple times and showing them solution to the problems, they still couldn’t grasp the concept I shared.
+I felt frustrated and yet challenged.
+I reflected on how I personally learn difficult subjects.
+I used my creativity to create analogies and terminologies with things I am familiar with, making me memorize and understand difficult subjects easily.

-So instead of following the basic teaching methods, I would crack my mind in search of creative ways to simplify concepts and materials like I always do when studying.
-I started by making simple short videos, using different props such as playing cards, coins, dice, and colored beads to make bracelets to explain the real life application of probability.
-By teaching my tutees through these applications, they start to open up and be more motivated in learning probability since they now know the application and its relevance.
+So instead of following the basic teaching methods, I cracked my mind in search of creative ways to simplify concepts and materials.
+I started by making short, simple videos using different props such as playing cards, coins, dice, and coloured beads to make bracelets to explain the real-life application of probability.
+Through these applications, my tutees became more receptive and motivated since they can relate to the concepts’ application and its relevance.

-Moreover, to help them memorize different formulas, I implemented game terminologies that my friends are familiar with, for example I connected the meaning of integrals to speed and velocity in racing games.
-Gradually, these methods helped my tutees to better analyze and solve problems, gaining improvements in scores by about 15%.
+I would also use game terminology that my friends are familiar with to help them understand concepts and memorize formulas.
+For example, for the concept of integral to speed and velocity, the racing game Grand turismo comes in handy.
+My friend can immediately relate my explanation and he even joked that he manages to do the integral “Grand Turismo” problem on the exam.
+Gradually, these methods helped my tutees to better analyse and solve problems, gaining improvements in scores by about 15%.

-Through teaching, I realized that people have different perceptions of a problem.
+Through teaching, I realized that people have different understandings of a problem.
 It may be easy for some but hard for others.
 I learned that we cannot presume a single solution to work for everyone, but instead understand their varying circumstances and use creativity to help people better understand what they are facing.
-In the future, I hope I can continue using my creative problem-solving thinking and willing heart to help others not only in the math field, but also assist them in their personal problems through daily conversations and interactions.
+In the future, I hope I can continue using my creative problem-solving thinking and willing heart to help others not only in the math field, but also assist them in other fields.

+their personal problems through daily conversations and interactions.

+Notes:

+I think that structure wise, your essay is almost good to go.

+My suggestions have to do with giving more specific examples of your experience so that the reader can grasp the depth of what you have been working on.

 Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.
 (350 words)

 (304 words)

-Ever since I was little, I have always thought that efficiency is key to succeeding.
-That’s why my focus has always been in maximizing productivity.
-While researching some potential careers that are aligned with my interest, I found Industrial engineering which deals with optimizing productivity of a process or a system.
-Thus, I asked my father if I could visit his warehouse as he runs a tire manufacturing company for Mitsubishi; I wanted to observe the assembly process and its efficiency.
-During my visit, I noticed how some stations had idle time and some processes were still manually done.
-The frequent late delivery resulting from the inefficient processes made me realize the significance of designing an optimal operations system.
+Ever since I was little, I have always thought that efficiency is key to succeeding, turning it into my life’s main focus.
+While researching some potential careers aligned with my interest, I found industrial engineering which deals with optimizing productivity of a process or a system.
+I asked my father if I could visit his warehouse as he runs a tire manufacturing company for Mitsubishi; I wanted to observe the assembly process and its efficiency.
+During my visit, I noticed bottleneck on some manual processes and idle stations from frequent late deliveries.

 In my quest to help my father, I implemented a reporting system to collect the data of each process for analysis.
-With those data, I used statistics to analyze the difference between the ordering lead time and production to find the optimal stock inventory to reduce the idle time.
-While my calculation was useful to pinpoint the problems, I was stuck when brainstorming how to optimize for the full production process.
+I then used statistics to analyze the difference between the ordering lead time and production to find the optimal stock inventory to reduce the idle time.
+While my calculation was useful to pinpoint problems, I was stuck when brainstorming how to optimize the entire production process.